Enoisong/ruby-capstone-project/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### video-presentation
-This application has a detailed video presentation which you can find [here](https://drive.google.com/file/d/19TMQ2DB_G2f7o1QYvI_Qpm7XhYfgxhoR/view?usp=sharing)
+This application has a detailed video presentation which you can find [here](https://drive.google.com/file/d/19TMQ2DB_G2f7o1QYvI_Qpm7XhYfgxhoR/view?usp=sharing) and [Live Version](https://moviebest.onrender.com/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>